haziq-exe/TikTokAutoUploader/README.md

 ## 📝 Quick-Start

-Here's how to upload a video to TikTok with hashtags using `tiktokautouploader`:

-NOTE: It is highly recommended you read DOCUMENTATION.md before using the library.
+**NOTE:** It is highly recommended you read DOCUMENTATION.md before using the library.
 The first time you run the code, you will be prompted to log-in, this will only occur the first time the function is used.
 Check documentation for more info.

+## Upload with hashtags

 ```python
 from tiktokautouploader import upload_tiktok